 Under the task description you can see the tasks that this task depends upon.
 The line through some tasks indicates that they have been closed.
 The tasks without a line through them are stopping this task from being closed.
 In fact, the button to close a task will be grayed out until all dependencies are closed.
 Simply close all the tasks that this task depends upon, and you can then close this task.

 To add another dependency click on Quick Actions > Associate dependent task, enter the task id in the text field, and click the “Add” button.
 Note: Flyspray will not let you create a dependency back to the same task, nor can you create a dependency of a task that this task is blocking.
-If you did that, you would never be able to close some tasks!
+If you would do so, you would never be able to close some tasks!
 If you receive an error when you try and add a dependency, this is probably why.

 To add or remove dependencies, you need to have permission to edit the current task.
 This means that you need to meet one of the following two criteria: